chrmtr/chrmtr/README.md

-### `ChromTR`
+### `chrom-cli start`

-I have been developing software since 2015.
+I've been developing software since around **2015**.
-I continuously improve myself and enjoy learning new technologies.
+I constantly work on improving myself and learning new technologies.
+I focus on building practical and efficient solutions through hands-on experience.
-I work professionally on mobile applications, web projects, and Windows-based software.
+I work professionally in the areas of mobile applications, web development, and Windows-based software.
+I am experienced in developing scalable and maintainable applications across different platforms.
-I especially enjoy working with **Ruby** and **Java**.
+I love working with **Ruby** and **Java**.